Tosinyusuf/swedishbank/README.md

 Once thats done, you will have your own copy of the actual repository.
 Copy the link from browser bar.
 It should be something like this: https://github.com/you-github-username/swedishbank/ Open Terminal (Linux and MacOS) or git bash terminal (Windows) and enter the following command :
-$ git clone https://github.com/<Your account name>/DesktopApp
+$ git clone https://github.com/<Your account name>/swedishbank

-$ cd DesktopApp
+$ cd swedishbank
 To install the packages:
 Install dependencies
 npm install